sagar8080/data-fusion-engineering/README.md

 ## Ingest

-These scripts are designed to run as a Google Cloud Function that automates the process of ingesting data from the APIs, processing it, and storing the results in Google Cloud Storage and BigQuery.
+The ingest scripts [accessible here](./ingest/) are designed to run as a Google Cloud Function that automates the process of ingesting data from the APIs, processing it, and storing the results in Google Cloud Storage and BigQuery.
+For ease of explanation, we are considering the [traffic data](./ingest/traffic_data/) cloud function.

 1. **Initialization**: The script begins by importing necessary libraries and loading configuration details from a JSON file.
 It initializes Google Cloud Storage and BigQuery clients and sets up constants for the process.